dshanske/indieweb-post-kinds/readme.txt

 add_theme_support('post-kinds');

-If your theme does not declare support, then the context information will be added to the content.
-It is assumed if your theme declares support, it is responsible for display.
+If your theme does not declare support, then the context information will be added to the content 100% of the time.
+It is assumed if your theme declares support, then it declares the alternate location for presentation.

 == Upgrade Notice ==

+= 2.0.0 =

+This version makes some changes to the presentation.
+Backup your installation first as a precaution.

 = 1.2.0 =
 This version migrates data to a new storage formats.
 Backup your installation